 Sanya Hainan, China Travel Guide

 China Mobile, China Unicom, and China Telecom serve as the main mobile providers, all with good Sanya coverage.
-Purchase a local SIM upon airport arrival or at city stores.
+Purchase a local SIM upon airport entry or at city stores.
 Your passport is necessary for registration.

 China Post (中国邮政) offices in Sanya handle postcards or parcels.
 Branches are in the city center.
 Stamps for postcards are inexpensive.